-What are we to make, then, of the recent work of sociologist Eva Illouz, who tells us that the suffering caused by love as we know it is actually the product of modern capitalism?
+What are we to make, then, of sociologist Eva Illouz’s new book, Why Love Hurts: A Sociological Explanation, which tells us that the suffering caused by love as we know it is actually the product of modern capitalism?
 When life is painful in the modern, secular world, we are taught to look inwards to overcome our problems.
 Rather than turning to God, or to traditions, we turn to psychologists, financial planners, personal trainers and others who can help us to help ourselves.
 “Throughout the twentieth century,” writes Illouz, “the idea that romantic misery is self-made was uncannily successful, perhaps because psychology simultaneously offered the consoling promise that it could be undone.”
 Entire industries of self-help are underpinned by the premise that we must look within ourselves to understand and overcome the flaws that cause us to find love painful.

 Like any sociologist worth her salt, Illouz pushes readers to consider how our experience of love might largely be created by the kind of society we live in.
 Tracing a sort of history of emotions through archives and literature since the Regency era, she argues that in earlier times people’s feelings about love and sentiment were quite different from those we take as self-evident.
 Although we think of love as entirely spontaneous and natural, the way we speak of love, and the problems that love creates for us, are more a historical formation than a natural occurrence.